the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 console.log('Robin Wieruch');
 ~~~~~~~

 A value can have different represenations called **data types**; which we will learn about more in depth later.
-For example, in the following the value changes from a **string data type** to a **number data type**:
+For example, in the following the value changes from a **string** data type to a **number** data type:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 console.log(1988);
 ~~~~~~~

 Essentially a value regardless of the data type is the unit of information that we have in JavaScript.
 In contrast, a variable is used to store a value.
-The following shows how to **declare a variable** with a value and how to reuse it by printing it multiple times.
-This way, we do not need to write the value over and over again, but use its variable as a reference:
+The following shows how to create a variable with a value and how to reuse it by printing it multiple times.
+This way, we do not need to write the value over and over again, but use its variable as a reference.
+If the value changes, we have to change it only at one place and not multiple places:

 {title="index.js",lang="javascript"}
 ~~~~~~~